dominicjaeger/validate-transforming-rdf/README.md

 The [shapes graph for the Yago experiment](https://github.com/dominicjaeger/validate-transforming-rdf/blob/dev/src/main/resources/yago/shapes.nt) is a copy of the SHACL constraints available at the [Yago project page](https://yago-knowledge.org/downloads/yago-4).
-The shapes graph for the MeSH experiments and the actions are custom made.
+The shapes graph for the MeSH experiment and the actions are custom made.

 The data graphs are not included due to the large file sizes.
 The data graph for the MeSH experiment can be downloaded as single file at